 This kind of growth is self sustaining and much stickier.
 The average user opens the app ‘several times a day’, whilst 'Depopers' collectively message & follow each other upwards of 85 million times a month.

 With each turn of the wheel the community experience becomes richer for both buyers and sellers.
 Understanding this process of acquisition also allows Depop to identify inefficiencies in the cycle, and rectify them accordingly.

 The result is a high organic growth company that’s getting a digital native generation hooked on thrifting.

-This post was based on an interview with Depop founder Simon Beckerman featured in ep #13 of the Work In Progress podcast.
+This article was based on a Blueprint podcast interview with Depop founder Simon Beckerman featured in ep #13 of our Work In Progress podcast series.